Obesity in Cats: What You Need to Know if Your Favorite Feline is Overweight

 Obesity is defined as excess fatty cell (adipocyte) accumulation.
 Cats are considered obese when they weigh more than 20% above normal.
 Cats that weigh 10-19% above their normal weight are considered overweight.

 Muscle mass weighs more than fat, so you need to look and feel your cat’s body to assess their body condition score and not just look at the weight scale.
 Body condition scores are on a 1-5 or 1-9 scale and look at your cat’s body shape from the side, looking down over your cat, and feeling their ribs and back bones.
-Please see this great handout with descriptions and pictures on how to assess your cat’s body condition score:
+Please check out this great article with descriptions and pictures on how to assess your cat’s body condition score!

 Negative Effects of Obesity in Cats